LostAsleep/RadioStreamDeck/README.md

 * [Using a Stream Deck for productivity - a software developers solution][jrsd] by [James Ridgway][jruk]

 ## Basic Concepts
-Within DevDeck there are two main concepts: Control and Deck.
+*Taken from James Ridgway's article.*

+* Each physical button is a **key**
-A control is used to perform an action when a given key is pressed.
-A control represents the most basic element that can be displayed in a Stream Deck.
+* A **control** is used to perform an action when a given key is pressed.
+A **control** represents the most basic element that can be displayed in a Stream Deck.

-A deck is indented to deal with either of the following scenarios:
+* A **deck** is indented to deal with either of the following scenarios:

-Needing to display more controls than the device has physical keys for, or, Showing a subset of relevant controls.
+   * Needing to display more controls than the device has physical keys for, or,
+   * Showing a subset of relevant controls

 [pesdl]: https://github.com/abcminiuser/python-elgato-streamdeck